snt-sedan/pki-blockchain/README.md

 BLACKLIST
 /blacklist-user, all parameters are in POST

 Puts certificate (either ordinary or CA) from the white list to the black list

 Parameters:
 1. ParentAddr: the address of the CA smart contract where the certificate's hash is stored
 2. UserAddr: the ID (address) of the user who has the privilage to modify the smart contract.
 The key of this user should be available in key storage
 3. Deletion: array of strings with IDs of the items to be deleted in the user list.
 It is produced with checkbox HTML forms

-	Returns:
-		200 and "OK" in the html body in case of success Errors (details are in html body):
+Returns: 200 and "OK" in the html body in case of success

+Errors (details are in html body):
-			484 : ParentAddr is incorrect
+1. 484 : ParentAddr is incorrect
-			485 : Deletion is incorrect
+2. 485 : Deletion is incorrect
-			580 : Ethereum executionn error (out of gas and others) 581 : Ethereum connection error
+3. 580 : Ethereum executionn error (out of gas and others)
+4. 581 : Ethereum connection error
-			500 : Other error
+5. 500 : Other error

 CREATE CONTRACT
 /create_contract, all params as POST

 Creation of the "empty" CA smart contract:
-		a.
-CA certificate should be added to smart contract through population procedure
+1. CA certificate should be added to smart contract through population procedure
-		b. the right to execute the smart contract should be changed to the CA account with population procedure as well
+2. the right to execute the smart contract should be changed to the CA account with population procedure as well

 Params:
 1. ParentAddr: the address of the CA smart contract which is used for creation (it has the bin code).
 This address of this contract should be called at user account CurrentUserAddr
 2. NewUserAddr - owner is set to this address at the end of the proc.
 If empty, then new owner is not set.
 At the end of the population procedure only the NewUserAddr can modify the smart contract in the future
 3. CurrentUserAddr: - the user addr to connect to Ethereum.
 If empty, then set to root user addr

-	Returns:
-		200 and the smart contract address WITH heading "0x" in the html body in case of success Errors (details are in html body):
+Returns: 200 and the smart contract address WITH heading "0x" in the html body in case of success

+Errors (details are in html body):
-			480 : Current user does not have rights to execute the creation of the CA certificate 483 : NewUserAddr is incorrect
+1. 480 : Current user does not have rights to execute the creation of the CA certificate
+2. 483 : NewUserAddr is incorrect
-			484 : ParentAddr is incorrect
+3. 484 : ParentAddr is incorrect
-			485 : CurrentUserAddr is incorrect
+4. 485 : CurrentUserAddr is incorrect
-			580 : Ethereum execution error (out of gas and others) 581 : Ethereum connection error
+5. 580 : Ethereum execution error (out of gas and others)
+6. 581 : Ethereum connection error
-			500 : Other error
+7. 500 : Other error

 POPULATE
 /populate_contract, all parameters in POST

-	Pupulation of the CA smart contract:
+Population of the CA smart contract:
-		a. putting a certificate into the contract referencing its parent, and
+1. putting a certificate into the contract referencing its parent, and
-		b. setting ownership of the smartcontract to the user
+2. setting ownership of the smartcontract to the user

 Params:
 1. UplFiles : uploaded certificate
-	2, NewUserAddr - owner is set to this address at the end of the proc.
+2. NewUserAddr - owner is set to this address at the end of the proc.
 If empty, then new owner is not set.
 At the end of the population procedure only the NewUserAddr can modify the smart contract in the future
-	3, CurrentUserAddr: - the user addr to connect to Ethereum.
+3. CurrentUserAddr: - the user addr to connect to Ethereum.
 If empty, then set to root user addr
 4. ContrAddr: the address of the CA smart contract which should be populated.
 This address of this contract should be called at user account CurrentUserAddr

-	Returns:
-		200 and hash string WITHOUT heading "0x" in the html body in case of success Errors (details are in html body):
+Returns: 200 and hash string WITHOUT heading "0x" in the html body in case of success

+Errors (details are in html body):
-			482 : Certificate errors
+1. 482 : Certificate errors
-			483 : NewUserAddr is incorrect
+2. 483 : NewUserAddr is incorrect
-			484 : ContrAddr is incorrect
+3. 484 : ContrAddr is incorrect
-			485 : CurrentUserAddr is incorrect
+4. 485 : CurrentUserAddr is incorrect
-			580 : Ethereum execution error (out of gas and others) 581 : Ethereum connection error
+5. 580 : Ethereum execution error (out of gas and others)
+6. 581 : Ethereum connection error
-			500 : Other error
+7. 500 : Other error

 DOWNLOADING OF CA CERTIFICATE FROM BLOCKCHAIN /download_cacert
 Extracting (download) of certificate from CA smart contract

 Params:
 1. ContrAddr: the address of the CA smart contract

 Returns:
-		200 and the smart contract address WITH heading "0x" in the html body in case of success Errors (details are in html body):
+200 and the smart contract address WITH heading "0x" in the html body in case of success

+Errors (details are in html body):
-			484 : ContrAddr is incorrect
+1. 484 : ContrAddr is incorrect
-			580 : Ethereum execution error (out of gas and others) 581 : Ethereum connection error
+2. 580 : Ethereum execution error (out of gas and others)
+3. 581 : Ethereum connection error
-			500 : Other error
+4. 500 : Other error

 CERTIFICATE VALIDATION
 /validate_cert, all params as POST

 Parameters:
 1. Hash or UplFiles (hash is a hex string without a leading "0x")
 2. UplFiles : uploaded certificate
 3. ParentAddr: the address of the CA smart contract where the certificate's hash is stored.
 If certificate is uploaded through UplFiles, ParentAddr may not be specified

-	Returns:
-		200 and JSON with the validation results in the html body in case of success Errors (details are in html body):
+Returns: 200 and JSON with the validation results in the html body in case of success

+Errors (details are in html body):
-			480 : hash has wrong length or hash is incorrect 482 : Certificate errors in case it was provided instead of hash 484 : ParentAddr is incorrect
+1. 480 : hash has wrong length or hash is incorrect
+2. 482 : Certificate errors in case it was provided instead of hash
+3. 484 : ParentAddr is incorrect
-			580 : Ethereum execution error (out of gas and others) 581 : Ethereum connection error
+4. 580 : Ethereum execution error (out of gas and others)
+5. 581 : Ethereum connection error
-			500 : Other error
+6. 500 : Other error

 Validation result codes (used in smart contract validation, for instance):
-            0  - OK, the certificate is valid
+1. 0  - OK, the certificate is valid
-            1  - certificate not found
+2. 1  - certificate not found
-            2  - certificate revoked
+3. 2  - certificate revoked
-            11 - error in parsing
+4. 11 - error in parsing
-            12 - CA addr in the certificate does not correspond to _addrCA 13 - empty cert received for this CA
+5. 12 - CA addr in the certificate does not correspond to _addrCA
+6. 13 - empty cert received for this CA
-            14 - empty addrCA parsed in this CA cert 15 - parent addr is null, but CA addr does not correspond to Root addr
+7. 14 - empty addrCA parsed in this CA cert
+8. 15 - parent addr is null, but CA addr does not correspond to Root addr
-            16 - too many iterations: a certain limit (100?) is exceeded
+9. 16 - too many iterations: a certain limit (100?) is exceeded

 SMART CONTRACT VERIFICATION:
-CheckCert(Hash, CurrentContract, Root Contract)  – the verification itself DecodeReturnErr(returnCode_from_CheckCert) – the validation result code DecodeReturnIter(returnCode_from_CheckCert) – the level from leaf to the root (starting from 0) where the code should be applied.
+1. CheckCert(Hash, CurrentContract, Root Contract)  – the verification itself
+2. DecodeReturnErr(returnCode_from_CheckCert) – the validation result code
+3. DecodeReturnIter(returnCode_from_CheckCert) – the level from leaf to the root (starting from 0) where the code
+4. should be applied.
 If certificate is valid the number of levels to the root from the leaf

 Example: